-- 1. All development must be designed so as to be compatible with a net zero carbon future.
-This means applying the following steps in the energy hierarchy: - Firstly, minimising the energy demand of buildings through passive design measures (optimising the orientation and mass of buildings, and appropriate window placement) - Secondly, maximising energy efficiency through design measures (high levels of insulation, airtightness and mechanical ventilation with heat recovery) - Thirdly, ensure buildings use a low carbon heat source - And finally, once energy demand and greenhouse gas emissions have been minimised through the above measures, incorporate, wherever possible, and if applicable, renewable energy sources such as solar panels. - 2.
-With respect to residential development proposals, applicants are strongly encouraged to achieve operational targets for new homes set out in best practice guidance such as the 'Net Zero Carbon Toolkit', prepared by Levitt Bernstein, Elemanta, Passivhaus Trust and Etude. - 3.
-All proposals should be accompanied by a Sustainability Statement that demonstrates: - how the energy demand and greenhouse gas emissions have been minimised through following the energy hierarchy; - how water usage has been minimised (including whether, for residential development, the design intends to voluntarily incorporate Part G of the Building Regulations option of estimated water set at no more than 110 litres per person per day, rather than the standard 123 l/p/d); - how the choice of building materials is appropriate.
+- 1. Wherever practicable, development proposals should be designed to be compatible with a net zero carbon future. - 2.
+As appropriate to their scale and nature, development proposals should be accompanied by a Sustainability Statement that demonstrates: - how the energy demand and greenhouse gas emissions have been minimised through following the energy hierarchy; - how water usage has been minimised (including whether, for residential development, the design intends to voluntarily incorporate Part G of the Building Regulations option of estimated water set at no more than 110 litres per person per day, rather than the standard 123 l/p/d); - how the choice of building materials is appropriate.
 In this respect, restoration and renovation of existing buildings is preferred over new build.
 Where new build is involved, materials should be prioritised which are reused, reclaimed or natural from the local area or from sustainable sources and that are durable; and - the adaptability of the proposed buildings and associated spaces as climate continues to change e.g., using water more efficiently, reducing overheating and controlling high levels of rainwater run-off).